Saturday, October 31, 2015

 king_neptune_photo_1King Neptune

-At another day, we took the train and travelled south to the southernmost Station – Mandurah, which is 110 Km south of Butler Station.
+In another day, we took the train and travelled south to the southernmost Station – Mandurah, which is 110 Km south of Butler Station.

 Mandurah is indeed a pleasant place to visit.
-It is a bit of Perth city and a bit of Fremantle but at a much smaller scale.
+It feels like a bit of Perth city and a bit of Fremantle but at a much smaller scale.
 It is no wonder that developers can find the location attractive enough to build service apartments and holiday homes to attract holiday makers and retirees.

 Cicerello’s “Fish & Chips” which is well known in Fremantle has a replicate here at the sea front.